 - PowerPoints with too many words.

 - An overcrowded agenda.

 - Not enough time to reflect and internalise.

 We’re asked to examine a list of the characteristics of adult learners and consider the implications that these have for us as workshop leaders.
 It’s true we need to be aware that adults have accumulated a (longer) lifetime of knowledge and experiences that might affect our learning.
 Adults might come to the new learning with more preconceived ideas, stronger opinions and possibly a resistance to change.
 But as I work my way through the list, I’m struck again by the fact that learning is learning and there is not much difference between the way adults learn and the way children do.
 Before I’m criticised (yet again!) for my tendency to oversimplify, let me clarify that I am not comparing the natural curiosity and exploration of toddlers to adults studying for a PhD.
 (Or am I?)
 I’m sharing my beliefs about the ways learning works.

 As an educator who thinks deeply about learning, I have spent a great deal of time over the years considering almost all the things on this list in the context of student learning.
 How much will I need to adjust my practice when working with adults?

 These are my school’s articulated learning principles: (If you read this blog regularly, you’ll have seen these beliefs referred to repeatedly!)

 Everyone has the potential to learn.

-- We learn in different ways, depending on abilities, learning styles, preferences and interests.
+- We learn in different ways, depending on abilities, preferences and interests.

 - Learning takes place through inquiry: questioning, exploring, experimenting and problem solving.